ve-i-uj/shedu/README.md

 <a name="debug"><h2>Debug KBEngine in Docker</h2></a>

-The project has settings for VSCode so that you can run KBEngine under debugging.
+The project has [settings for VSCode](.vscode) so that you can run KBEngine under debugging.
 The debugger will launch and connect to the components that are running in the Docker container.
 Debugger is the best answer to many questions.

 ![image](https://github.com/ve-i-uj/shedu/assets/6612371/b3cfbe6d-0c06-4f92-a385-6cebbe615ccc)

 You do not need to build KBEngine, it is already built in the container, but you need the KBEngine source code, you can download it from the [github repository](https://github.com/kbengine/kbengine).
-The sources must be in the same commit as the version of KBEngine in the Docker container (the `KBE_GIT_COMMIT` value in the `.env` file).
+The source code must be in the same commit as the version of KBEngine in the Docker container (the `KBE_GIT_COMMIT` value in the `.env` file).

-You need to add the KBEngine sources to the `Shedu` workspace in VSCode (File -> Add folder to workspace...) - this is necessary for navigating through the code.
+You need to add the KBEngine source code to the `Shedu` workspace in VSCode (File -> Add folder to workspace...) - this is necessary for navigating through the code.
 The mapping between KBEngine in the Docker container and VSCode is already configured.

 To launch components under a debugger, you must first launch the containers themselves, but without KBEngine components.
 To do this, in Shedu, you need to set the `GAME_IDLE_START=true` variable in the `.env` config.
 After changing the `.env` file, you need to rebuild the project (`make clean_game build_game`).
-Next, we launch Shedu as standard through the `make start_game` rule.
+Next, we launch Shedu by the `make start_game` rule.

 You can see that the KBEngine process is not running in the container (e.g Logger), this can be done through the `[Logger] ps aux` task in VSCode.
 There will be something like this